trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 #### Chapter Summary:

 Gods and their depictions have evolved in predictable patterns and so did religions.
-They are all man-made fictions following patterns that allow them to spread and that make use of the "intentional stance" a basic human assumption about how reality works, that is common to basically everybody.
+They are all man-made fictions following patterns that allow them to spread and that make use of the "intentional stance" a basic human assumption about how reality works, that is common to  everybody.
 We assume agency wherever we see things change and hence are extremely prone to superstition, where we suspect causations between our behavior and random events that happened after it.
 We can see gods where there is nothing but randomn fluctuation or even provably human agency involved.
 Something mind bending though is that a lot of the characteristics shared by religions can be found in the realm of climate science, justifying that one could call it climate belief or religion.

 ## Chapter 15 - The Evolution of Money

 **Book Recommendation** - Good Money by George Selgin

-In the 19th century people were minting their own coins privately, because the government didn't supply enough medium of exchange and their coins were better.
+In the 19th century people were minting their coins privately, because the government didn't supply enough medium of exchange and their coins were better.

 ### The Scottish Experiment